 Simply put, to avoid big scares, not just during Halloween week, but all year long, feedback loops are a must when it comes to implementing code changes.

 You don’t need someone to lift that mummy’s curse to enjoy “all systems go.”
-It all comes down to simple automated test.
+It all comes down to simple automated test and working close with your managed services provider.
 Savor that thought.
 Until next time, I hope all of your tricks are treats this week!